August 2020 Top Picks!

 Richard says, “Brilliantly written book about an oft-forgotten and not addressed aspect of the war…what happened to those who survived.
 Powerfully but sensitively dealt with, with moments that will stay with you long after reading it.”

-Many of us can relate to the frustration of a sleepness night – especially after this past week of too hot, too stormy or too rainy bedtimes!
-Arlo the lion is no exception; he is struggling to sleep and feeling helpless at being all out of ideas for what to try next.
 Arlo meets Owl, who offers a different perspective.
-He learns that Owl can sleep through the day – even through the sights and sounds of all the other animals being awake.
-Fortunately for Arlo, Owl has some sleep-inducing tricks of her own that might just help Arlo too.
+He learns that Owl can sleep through the day, even through the sights and sounds of all the other animals being awake.
+Fortunately for Arlo, Owl has some sleep-inducing tricks of her own that might just help Arlo, too.
 Owl teaches Arlo a bedtime song, which focuses on thoughts of happy places, a relaxation of the body, a slowing down of breathing patterns and meditation about sinking into the soft ground.
-The song works a treat, but in his excitement over his new found success, Arlo accidentally wakes other animals up!
-Happily though, they can use the song too to settle back to sleep.
+The song works a treat, but in his excitement over his newfound success, Arlo accidentally wakes up other animals!
+Happily, though, they can use the song too to settle back to sleep.

 The life-affirming ‘You are Here,’ on the first page is a wonderful introduction and sets the positive and optimistic tone for the poems to come with the final line; ‘You are Here!
 You are Here!’
 The book is jam-packed with original verse; all of them perfectly written for reading aloud – well suited for both pure enjoyment and also as a base for children’s own poetry within their English lesson.
 Each poem explores different aspects of a child’s life; from rainy days in ‘Puddle Ocean’ to wandering around a house at night in ‘Tiptoe’.
 ‘Helping Hands’ touches on the complexity and diversity within each and every family; it really is beautiful to read and savour, while ‘Save You’ would be a really powerful poem to use as part of topic work around conservation.
 There’s a tone of warmth and wonder in the collection’s everyday observations that encourages the reader to find so many things to enjoy in the mundane moments that they share with those around them.